toasterlovin/rails-greatest-per-group/README.md

-# Greatest Per Group Queries in Postgres + Rails
+# Greatest Per Group Queries in Rails

-This app demonstrates the techniques described [in  a series of blog posts about Greatest Per Group queries][blog] and how to achieve them in PostgreSQL & Ruby on Rails.
+This app demonstrates the techniques described [in  a series of blog posts about Greatest Per Group queries][blog] and how to achieve them in Ruby on Rails (using PostreSQL).

 You can see it in action at [http://rails-greatest-per-group.herokuapp.com][web]